-Rachel Brosnahan was born on 15th December 1990 in Milwaukee, Wisconsin, United States.
-Her father is a publisher of Children's books, mother Carol is of Briish ancestry.
-Rachel has two younger siblings, a brother and a sister.
+Rachel Elizabeth Brosnahan was born on 12th July 1990 in Milwaukee, Wisconsin, United States.
+Her father Earl Brosnahan is a publisher of Children's books, mother Carol Brosnahan is of British ancestry.
+Rachel has two younger siblings- a brother and a sister.

 Image: Rachel Brosnahan Family

 Wayne Thomas Elementary School: She attended Wayne Thomas Elementary School for her primary education

 Northwood Junior High School: She got interested in Musical theater at the Northwood Junior High